connergroth/EcoVision/README.md

 ## ✨ Key Features

 - **Real-time object detection**: Identify recyclable items using your device's camera
-- **AI-enhanced information**: Get detailed, contextual information about each item powered by DeepSeek models
+- **AI-enhanced information**: Get detailed, contextual information about each item powered by the ChatGPT API
 - **Environmental impact tracking**: Earn points for proper recycling and see your cumulative positive impact
 - **User history**: Review past scans and track your recycling progress over time
 - **Leaderboard**: Compete with others in your community to promote sustainable behaviors